 Sitting at my desk at work, I put on my headphones and let Crying City’s “Lucky” play softly in my ears.
 I try to focus on the words I’m supposed to write, but my gaze keeps drifting to a group of colleagues deep in conversation.
-Even with the music on, I can still catch bits of their murmurs and realize they’re talking about Fazura and Fattah’s divorce.
+Even with the music on, I can still catch bits of their murmurs and soon realize they’re talking about Fazura and Fattah’s divorce.
 I don’t usually follow celebrity news, but still—who would’ve thought?
 A couple everyone once admired is now going their separate ways.
 I’m not here to pick sides; no one really should.
 At the end of the day, only the couple knows what really happened behind closed doors.

-One thing is certain:
+But one thing is certain:

 Relationships are hard enough when both people are equally committed to making things work.
 Imagine one person left carrying all the weight—especially if there’s betrayal involved.
 The hardest part, though, is when both simply stop trying.